 - 1. The first rotation must be with a BMS program faculty member listed in the BMS faculty directory: https://biomedsci.ucsd.edu/faculty/.
 6-week rotations are recommended but students can choose to conduct rotations of either 6 or 12 weeks in length. - 2.
 Students must participate in rotations throughout their first year, unless they have identified a thesis advisor and entered their laboratory. - 3.
 The duration of each rotation will be determined by agreement between the student and the rotation advisor prior to the onset of the rotation.
 Changes in the duration of a rotation are discouraged after the student joins the rotation lab. - 4.
 Students must complete at least two rotations with BMS faculty members.
-Rotations with non-BMS faculty members that have a UCSD academic appointment are allowed, contingent on the approval of the student's A-SPAC advisor and the BMS Chair. - 5.
-Students can enter a thesis laboratory as early as the end of the Winter quarter (March 30, 2024) after completing two quarters of rotations.
-For example, four 6-week rotations, two 12-week rotations, or some combination thereof. - 6.
-Students must enter laboratories of their thesis advisors by the end of their first Spring quarter (June 30, 2024, for students entering in Fall 2023).
-The BMS program limits student support through the end of their first academic year (June 30, 2024, for students entering in Fall 2023).
+Rotations with non-BMS faculty members that have a UCSD academic appointment are allowed, contingent on the approval of the student's A-SPAC advisor and the BMS Program Director - 5.
+Leanne will send the rotation agreement forms to rotation adivsors for completion with a copy sent to the student and A-SPAC Advisor. - 6.
+Students can enter a thesis laboratory as early as the end of the Winter quarter (March 30, 2025) after completing two quarters of rotations.
+For example, four 6-week rotations, two 12-week rotations, or some combination thereof. - 7.
+Students must enter laboratories of their thesis advisors by the end of their first Spring quarter (June 30, 2025, for students entering in Fall 2024).
+The BMS program limits student support through the end of their first academic year (June 30, 2025, for students entering in Fall 2024).

-Exceptions to the rotation program policy require the approval of the A-SPAC advisor and BMS Chair.
+Exceptions to the rotation program policy require the approval of the A-SPAC advisor and BMS Program Director